-Likewise, the effectiveness of the \textsc{Total} attack is based on an underlying assumption: for an adversarial example to work across all tasks, no one task's gradient should dominate to avoid the limited attack transferability issue that the \textsc{Single} faces.
-Consider an arbitrary set of tasks $\mathcal{T}=\{t_{1},..,t_{n}\}$ under attack with corresponding loss functions and gradients $\{\frac{\partial \mathcal{L}_{1}}{x_{adv}^{(i)}},..,\frac{\partial \mathcal{L}_{n}}{x_{adv}^{(i)}}\}$.
-For the $i^{th}$ attack step the following condition should be met:

-where $\kappa_{d}$ represents the sensitivity bound for the attack to be effective in making the example adversarial (moving in the positive gradient direction) for all tasks, in the $i^{th}$ attack step.
-We denote this condition as \textit{the non-dominant magnitude} assumption.
-However, the issue of gradient dominance is well-recognized within the MTL literature and has garnered significant attention in the field of MTL optimizers~\cite{yu2020gradient,navon2022multi}.
-Empirically, we observe from Figure \ref{fig:transfer} that the \textsc{Total} attack exhibits a similar pattern as \textsc{Single-Segm}, indicating that it tends to be dominated by the segmentation task due to the task's larger gradient magnitude.
+Likewise, the effectiveness of the \textsc{Total} attack is based on an underlying assumption: \textit{for an adversarial example to work across all tasks, no one task's gradient should dominate to avoid the limited attack transferability issue that \textsc{Single} faces.} We denote it as \textit{the non-dominant magnitude} assumption.
+However, the issue of gradient dominance is well recognized within the MTL literature and has garnered significant attention in the field of MTL optimizers~\cite{yu2020gradient,navon2022multi}.
+Empirically, we observe from Figure \ref{fig:transfer} that the \textsc{Total} attack exhibits a pattern similar to \textsc{Single-Segm}, indicating that the segmentation task dominates the gradient directions.

-We also consider a modified version of \textsc{Total} where we take the sign of the gradients before summation.
-In this way, the non-dominant gradient magnitude assumption can be circumvented.
+We also consider a modified version of \textsc{Total} where we take the sign of the gradients before the summation.
+In this way, the non-dominant magnitude assumption can be circumvented.
 We denote this attack as \textsc{SignTotal}.
-However, in Section \ref{sect:exp-overall} we empirically show that this attack is also not effective, as completely ignoring task's gradient magnitudes also leads to a suboptimal attack.
-The limitations due to the underlying assumptions of both the \textsc{Total} and \text{Single} attacks mandate the need for an efficient optimized MTL attack framework.
+However, we empirically show that this attack is also not effective in Section \ref{sect:exp-overall}, as \textit{completely ignoring task's gradient magnitudes also leads to a suboptimal attack}.